How Art Co-Op, Crux, Uses VR to Amplify Black Voices

 “Our work is not straightforward, because there’s so much need — and it’s a population of creators that, candidly, no one else is really focusing on doing the deep work with.”

 Last year, the organization hosted two salons that brought together traditional philanthropic investors with Black artists.
 Crux has since been able to facilitate some $750,000 from funders to Black XR/VR creators.
-Among the projects in the works are a large-scale, immersive public-art project focused on radical Black movements in the U.S., in partnership with Metastage.
+Among the projects in the works are a large-scale, immersive public-art project focused on radical Black movements in the United States, in partnership with Metastage.
 Crux also functions as a cooperative, with a small percentage of member earnings going into a fund to support future projects.

 One artist with whom Crux works is Alton Glass, the “godfather of Black VR,” as Ruffin describes him.
 Glass co-created The March, perhaps the most noteworthy virtual-reality experience of 2020, about Dr. Martin Luther King’s “I Have a Dream” speech and the 1963 March on Washington.
-The project was co-produced by TIME magazine and Viola Davis’ JuVee Productions, and premiered at the DuSable Museum of African American History, in Chicago, in February.
+The project was co-produced by Time magazine and Viola Davis’ JuVee Productions, and premiered at the DuSable Museum of African American History, in Chicago, in February.
 (The museum remains temporarily closed due to the pandemic.
 Chicago museums can reopen with attendance restrictions as of June 26, but DuSable has not yet announced its return date.)

 Glass said Crux has been instrumental in helping him fine-tune his approach to fundraising and finding best-fit partnerships.